 - salsa and chicken broth, add flavor and moisture

 - adobo sauce, this is the sauce in the can of chipotle peppers.
-It’s smokey and spicy and makes this dish bold and flavorful
+It’s smokey and spicy, making this dish bold and flavorful

-- greek yogurt, adds creaminess and richness to the chicken mixture
+- greek yogurt, adds creaminess and richness to the chicken mixture, plus extra protein!

 - whole wheat tortillas, I love the hearty flavor and texture which holds up to all the filling

-- sharp cheddar cheese, I love it’s punchy kick and is always my go-to cheese (you can use any cheese you prefer!).
-Plus, when it melts during the baking process, it creates a gooey delicious filling.
+- sharp cheddar cheese, I love it’s punchy kick and is always my go-to cheese (but you can use any cheese you prefer!).
+Plus, when it melts during the baking process, it creates a gooey delicious filling

 - all the fixings, everything you would top on your tacos.
 I’m talking dollops of greek yogurt a scoop of salsa, and some slices of jalapeños.